ULHPC/tutorials/README.md

 Note that snakemake will not run the mapping step for `bowtie2/INPUT-TC1-ST2-D0.12.bam` again.
 It only runs rules for which the output is not present or the input has changed.

-### Generate bigwig files for visualisation
+### Generate bigWig files for visualisation

-For easier visualisation and faster transfer, we convert the two coverage tracks from the MACS2 output to bigWiggle format.
+For easier visualisation and faster transfer, we convert the two coverage tracks from the MACS2 output to [bigWig](https://genome.ucsc.edu/goldenpath/help/bigWig.html) format.

 ```python
 rule bigwig: